Bigness of tangent bundles and dynamical rigidity of Fano manifolds of Picard number 1 (with an appendix by Jie Liu)

 where the union is taken over all minimal sections over all standard rational curves in \(\mathcal{K}\).
 Note that \(\check{\mathcal{C}}\subseteq\mathbb{P}(T_X)\) is an irreducible projective variety dominating \(X\).
 Let \(\check{\mathcal{C}}_x\) be the fibre of \(\check{\mathcal{C}}\to X\) at \(x\in X\).
 It follows from \cite[Proposition 5.14]{MOS15} that \(\check{\mathcal{C}}_x\) is the dual variety of \(\mathcal{C}_x\) and hence the total dual VMRT \(\check{\mathcal{C}}\subseteq\mathbb{P}(T_X)\) is a prime divisor if and only if for a general point \(x\in X\), \(\mathcal{C}_x\subseteq\mathbb{P}(\Omega_{X,x})\) is not dual defective.
 We refer to \cite{OCW16}, \cite[Section 2.B.]{HLS22} and \cite[Section 3.A.]{FL22} for more information involved.

 We stick to the notations and assumptions below in the remaining part of this section. \begin{notation} Let \(f\colon X\to Y\) be a non-isomorphic surjective morphism between Fano manifolds of Picard number 1.
 Let \(T_X\) and \(T_Y\) be the tangent bundles of \(X\) and \(Y\) respectively.
 Assume that \(Y\) is not isomorphic to a projective space.
-Then \(X\) is not isomorphic to a projective space, either; see \cite[Theorem 4.1]{Laz84}. \begin{enumerate} \item We consider the commutative diagram associated with the injection \(0\to T_X\to f^*T_Y\) where \(\Gamma\) is the graph of the induced rational map \(\mathbb{P}(f^*T_Y)\dashrightarrow \mathbb{P}(T_X)\).
+Then \(X\) is not isomorphic to a projective space, either; see \cite[Theorem 4.1]{Laz84}. \begin{enumerate} \item Dualizing the right exact sequence \(f^*\Omega_{Y}\to\Omega_X\to \Omega_{X/Y}\to 0\) and noting that \(\Omega_{X/Y}\) is a torsion sheaf, we obtain a left exact sequence \(0\to T_X\to f^*T_Y\) which is indeed an isomorphism away from the ramification divisor \(R_f\). \item By (1), we obtain the following commutative diagram associated with the injection \(0\to T_X\to f^*T_Y\) such that the induced map \(\mathbb{P}(f^*T_Y)\dashrightarrow \mathbb{P}(T_X)\) is an isomorphism away from the inverse image of \(R_f\) and hence birational.
+Let \(\Gamma\) be its graph.

 \item Denote by \(\xi\) (resp. \(\eta\)) the tautological line bundle of \(\mathbb{P}(T_X)\) (resp. \(\mathbb{P}(T_Y)\)).
 Let \(\widetilde{\eta}\) be the pullback \(\widetilde{f}^*\eta\) which is the tautological line bundle of \(\mathbb{P}(f^*T_Y)\). \item Let \(\mathcal{K}\) (resp. \(\mathcal{G}\)) be a dominating family of minimal rational curves on \(X\) (resp. on \(Y\)).
 Assume that both VMRTs along a general point are not dual defective. \item Denote by \(D_X\subseteq \mathbb{P}(T_X)\) and \(D_Y\subseteq\mathbb{P}(T_Y)\) the total dual VMRTs of \(\mathcal{K}\) and \(\mathcal{G}\) respectively.
 By our assumption, both \(D_X\) and \(D_Y\) are irreducible hypersurfaces. \item Let \(H_X\) be the ample generator of the Picard group \(\textup{Pic}(X)\). \end{enumerate} \end{notation}